 Boroondara is a vibrant and thriving city that lives within its means.
-We set an example through our vision and actions that others aspire to achieve.
+We have the capacity to achieve our aspirations, and inspire others along the way.
 Our vision is that:

 - Council and all those that live, work and play in Boroondara will come together in partnership to achieve our goals. - Boroondara is a green and leafy city with healthy trees, plants and other thriving biodiversity.
 Our trees and plants absorb and store carbon dioxide emissions, provide habitat and our canopy provides shade and urban cooling. - Our homes, businesses, schools and other buildings are efficient and resilient to the extremes of our environment.
 They make efficient use of renewable energy and they are constructed from sustainable materials. - We travel using a range of convenient, reliable and healthy options.
 Walking and cycling provide safe and convenient exercise and transport.
 We use electric vehicles, powered by renewable energy, and other low emission forms of transport.